Debunking The semi secret stash of C64 information

 Because it just couldn’t be down to them actually liking Commodore’s computers or anything like that… people always spend lots of money on products they don’t like because it’s by a brand they’re attached to.
 And yes, there’s sarcasm in that sentence, can you spot it dear reader?

-Just to clarify, the VIC 20 was the first home computer to get to a million sales despite some of the competition having a year or two of sales under their belt before it was launched and the C64 outsold everything else to the point where it was in the Guinness Book Of World Records.
-There’s no realistic way either of those milestones would have been reached without the machines being popular.
+Just to clarify, the VIC 20 was the first home computer to get to a million sales despite some of the competition having a year or two of sales under their belt before it was launched and the C64 outsold everything else to the point where it was included in the Guinness Book Of World Records.
+There’s no realistic way either of those milestones would have been reached without the machines actually being popular.

 And all of those millions of people who got a C64 as their first computer must have had some kind of time travel-based brand loyalty so Commodore presumably hired a renegade Time Lord to help with marketing; your correspondent is thinking Drax since he’s the one least likely to kill the target audience in the process.